Money burning: United States

 The question of legality has been compared to the much more politically charged issue of flag desecration.
 It can be argued that the desecration of the flag is comparable to the desecration of a photograph of Legal Tender (provided it was modified as to not violate counterfeiting laws).
 In 1989, in a Senate Judiciary Committee hearing on the Flag Protection Act, William Barr testified that any regulation protecting something purely for its symbolic value would be struck down as unconstitutional.
 The Senate report recommending passage of the Act argued that Barr's theory would render 18 U.S.C. § 333 unconstitutional as well.
 In a dissent in Smith v.
 Goguen, Justice Rehnquist counted 18 U.S.C. § 333 in a group of statutes in which the Government protects its interest in some private property which is "not a traditional property interest".
 On the other hand, the Government's interest in protecting circulating currency might not be purely symbolic; it costs the Bureau of Engraving and Printing approximately 5 cents to replace a note.

-Legal Tender, a 1996 telerobotic art installment by Ken Goldberg, Eric Paulos, Judith Donath, and Mark Pauline, was an experiment to see if the law could instill a sense of physical risk in online interactions.
+Legal Tender, a 1996 telerobotic art installation by Ken Goldberg, Eric Paulos, Judith Donath, and Mark Pauline, was an experiment to see if the law could instill a sense of physical risk in online interactions.
 After participants were advised that 18 U.S.C. § 333 threatened them with up to six months in jail, they were given the option of remotely defacing small portions of a pair of "purportedly authentic" $100 bills over the web.
 A crime may be occurring — but "only if the bills are real, the web site is authentic, and the experiment actually performed."
 In fact, one bill was real and the other counterfeit.
 Almost all of the participants reported that they believed the experiment and the bills to be faked.

 The destruction of money is also bound by the same laws that govern the destruction of other personal property.
 In particular, one cannot empower the executor of one's estate to burn one's money after one dies.